syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Merge%20PDFs/Merge-multiple-documents-from-stream/).

 ## Importing pages from multiple documents

 Essential PDF provides support for importing the pages from one document to another document using [ImportPage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html#Syncfusion_Pdf_PdfDocumentBase_ImportPage_Syncfusion_Pdf_Parsing_PdfLoadedDocument_Syncfusion_Pdf_PdfPageBase_) method.
 The following code illustrates this.
 The imported page is added to the end of the original document.